 Enable synchronization with an NTP server Use an NTP server to update the date and time for your device at regular intervals.
-For the Matrox Maevex 6152 decoder, an NTP time server is required on all networks, including secluded networks, so this Enable synchronization with an NTP (Network Time Protocol) server option must be selected.
 When used in IPv6 only mode, the time server has to use an IPv6 address.
 You must provide the NTP server URL , even if one is already stored on your device.
 For more information on using NTP, contact your network administrator.
 Disable synchronization with an NTP server Stop using an NTP server to update the date and time for your device.
 Disabling NTP keeps the current date and time of the device, but it won't update the devices at regular intervals.

-13.2 Setting the time zone
+14.2 Setting the time zone